 Japan is one of the most popular tourist destinations in the world.
-Tourists Japan’s most spectacular tourist destinations all year around.
+Tourists can visit Japan tourist destinations all year around.
 Despite the many castles and buildings that exist in the past, this country offers visitors a unique combination of tradition and modernity with modern achievements in architecture and technology.
-Tourists and visitors can be immersed in the history and culture of the country and will have a brief look at the future, thanks to Japan’s technological advances and unique tourist destinations.
-Almost all the historical sites of the country are still used for their main purposes and are open to the public.
+Tourists and visitors can be immersed in the history and culture of the country and will have a brief look at the future, thanks to Japan‘s technological advances and unique tourist destinations.
+Moreover, almost all the historical sites of the country are still used for their main purposes and are open to the public.

 Also, there are other stunning places in Japan for curious travelers and other historical enthusiasts.
 Japan’s natural beauty can be seen all year round.
 In addition, Japan is one of the countries with a very low crime rate, which has made it an ideal destination for travelers of all ages.

 The Hiroshima Peace Memorial is an unforgettable tribute to those who lost their lives in 1945 bomb attack.
 The monument is located in a park.
 Furthermore, the Genbaku Dome is the only building that survived the attack.
 It is a violent reminder of the war in the world that shows the importance of living and respecting the victims of this event.